Pedal the pandemic blues away

 But now, pent-up energy from pandemic lockdowns is causing bike sales to explode.
 Let’s hope that means more of today’s children will put down their electronics, pedal long and hard with warm summer air whipping through their hair, and experience what bikes have long represented for kids, according to the American Academy of Pediatrics: “a source of pride and a symbol of independence and freedom.”

-Tom Purcell, author of "Misadventures of a 1970's Childhood," is a Pittsburgh Tribune-Review humor columnist.
-Send comments to Tom at Tom@TomPurcell.com.
+Tom Purcell, author of “Misadventures of a 1970’s